datashaman/datashaman-gulp/src/posts/2020-02-21-testing-multi-connection-models.md

         }
     }

-In the first 2 lines we create a user in the _testing_ database using a database factory and we assert that it exists:
+In the first few lines we create a user in the _testing_ database using a database factory and we assert that it exists:

     $user = factory(User::class)
         ->connection('testing')